EU, Greek sources at odds on extent of possible deal

 Several diplomatic sources said the key issue may turn out to be the phrasing of any accord, giving the new Greek government an opportunity to show voters it had ended the formal deal while maintaining a package to prevent financial chaos.

-One Eurogroup source said a draft statement, which the other 18 ministers round the table hoped would be issued later on Wednesday, would show that Greece committed itself to economic reforms and to honoring its financial obligations.
+One Eurogroup source said a draft statement, which the other 18 ministers round the table hoped would be issued later on Wednesday, would show that Greece committed itself to economic reforms and to honouring its financial obligations.
+(Reporting by Renee Maltezou; Editing by Ingrid Melander)